The UK Bible Students Website

 We reproduce it in its approximate style and original wording and spelling.

-THE YEAR 1910 opens auspiciously upon a world which may be said to be nervous and doubtful, if not fearful.
 Hope still holds the reins, however. money is the king in the present order of things, everywhere!
 His palace is entrenched, a veritable fortress, practically impregnable.
 His interest from bonds—national, state, county, municipal, railroad—and real estate mortgages represents more each year than all the gold money in the world could pay.
 Hence the debtors must make good the deficiency with other bonds, etc. Thus Money owns, and, in the last analysis, rules the world.
 Moreover, its debts are protected by most stringent laws and regulations, and with armies and navies, militia and police.
-Money could not be better off than it is today.

 Indirectly money has noted the fat things of the world and has appropriated them and operates them through gigantic trusts and combines.
 The smaller business enterprises, Money disdains to touch.
 It leaves these to the weary and heavy-laden, that they may have some share in the property and be able to pay the interest on the bonds.
 The smaller manufacturers of the world, between satisfying the demands of trades’ unionism and paying the interest on their bonded debts, find it impossible to say that the New Year opens prosperously.
 Still they hope, and, as they read descriptions of their fellow-manufacturers in other lands, they rejoice that business is no worse than it is, and hope for better times.